Shaurya-git-bit/Anime-Hit-Predictor/README.md

 ## What this is

-A model that predicts whether an anime will become a "breakout hit" **before it even airs**, using studio history, director track record, genres, tags, source material, and release timing.
-Trained on anime from 2000-2024.
+A model that predicts whether an anime will become a "breakout hit" before it even airs, using studio history, director track record, genres, tags, source material, and release timing.
+Trained on anime from 2000-2021, validated on 2022 to tune hyperparameters, then tested on 2023-2024 data the model never touched during training or tuning.

-Not a toy notebook.
+But held-out test data is still just numbers on a spreadsheet.
+So I went further and threw the finished model at real 2025 anime, shows that didn't exist in the dataset at all, and checked if it actually called things right in reality.
+It got 4 out of 5 correct, correctly flagging Dororo and Orb as hits and BanG Dream and One-Punch Man Season 3 as flops, months before most fans had made up their minds either way.
+The one miss, Lazarus, well it got a mix of positive & negative from critiques, so.........IDK

 Time-based splits, hyperparameter tuning, SHAP explainability, and I stress-tested it against real 2025 anime the model never saw during training.

 ## Why this isn't just a random classifier